Actuarial and Financial Engineering

 The following structure of the programme applies to the current academic year.
 To view the most updated version, please visit the University of Tartu Study Information System and choose the next academic year (if available).

-Institute of Mathematics and Statistics
+University of Tartu Institute of Mathematics and Statistics

 The studies take place at the University of Tartu Delta Centre.
 Opened in 2020, the Delta Centre comprises academic and research and entrepreneurship buildings and brings together more than 3000 students, lecturers, researchers, and company development employees.